To Read or Not To Read

-Renny deGroot-MacKinnon is a first generation Canadian of Dutch parents.
-She was born in Nova Scotia, Canada.
+Renny deGroot is a first generation Canadian of Dutch parents.

 Renny has a BA in English Literature from Trent University.
-She lives in rural Ontario with her Great Pyrenees and Golden Retriever, and vacations at her cottage in Nova Scotia.
+She lives in rural Ontario, Canada with her elderly Chocolate lab, Great Pyrenees and young Golden Retriever.

 Amazon US: https://www.amazon.com/Renny-deGroot/e/B00J6WD2IA

 All book titles in bold are Amazon UK Affiliate links which will earn me a few pence if anyone clicks through and makes a purchase - any money earned will go towards buying books or gifts for giveaways.